If you feel unsafe for any reason, please call 911 or your local emergency number.

 The baby recognizes voices, rhythm, and especially human contact.
 Skin-to-skin closeness restores warmth, pressure, and containment.

-This is the first experience of fear and safety existing together—and of regulation arriving through another human being.
+and of regulation arriving through another human being.

 What the Body Learns